PillowFishSticks/Kassie-MS4/TESTING.md

 #### Account Page

 - Go to the account page of a newly created user.
-Confirm that te profile info form is populated with the users username and email address.
+Confirm that the profile info form is populated with the users username and email address.
 - Confirm that the first name and last name fields are also available.
 - Fill in the form with a non-email address, confirm that the applicable error is shown to the user
 - Fill in the form correctly, confirm that the "Your account info has been updated." message is shown to the user and that the reloaded form is now populated with the new data.